Water supply and sanitation in Peru: Decentralization and commercialization

-Responsibility for water supply and sanitation
+Reassertion of state ownership

+In 2009, a new water law reasserted the state's ownership of national water resources, affirming the government's absolute power in deciding where and by whom water is used.
+This affirmation resulted in a renewed push for centralized infrastructure via public-private partnerships, with corporations building and operating for an initial period before ownership is re-assumed by the state.

+Water policy and regulation

 Policy

 The Ministry of Housing, Construction, and Sanitation is the sector governing entity through the Vice Ministry of Construction and Sanitation (VMCS) and the National Sanitation Board (DNS).
 The Ministry formulates, approves, executes and supervises the application of the national water and sanitation policies.
 The Ministry was created on June 11, 2002, through the Organic Law #27779.

 Various drafts of a General Water Law for water resources management have been in discussion for two decades.
 Nevertheless, no law has been approved up to now.

 Regulation

 The sector regulating entity is the National Sanitation Services Supervisory (SUNASS), created by law in 1992.

 Its functions are to regulate and supervise service providers, approve tariffs, establish norms, impose sanctions for violations of the law, and resolve user controversies and complaints.
 As part of its supervision activities SUNASS has established a benchmarking system to monitor the performance of service providers.

 SUNASS is funded through a 2% surcharge on water bills with an annual budget of approximately US$4 million.
 According to the law, it enjoys administrative and financial autonomy.

 Its Board consists of five members nominated as follows: